Establish An Ergonomic Process & Program

 - Launching an effective ergonomic process requires the “buy in” of all levels of the corporate organization from top management, middle management, line supervision and direct /indirect employees.
 Ergonomics cannot be successful without the full commitment, participation, support and cooperation of the entire organization.
 With this approach, ergonomic risks are identified early in the process and actions can be taken to control existing or future employee exposure to these risks.

-ErgoSpec specializes in ergonomic consulting services by developing an effective process utilizing the following techniques:
+ErgoSpec specializes in ergonomic consulting services by developing an effective ergonomic process & program utilizing the following techniques:

 This is the most basic form of assessment.
 Many ergonomic risks can be easily identified and solutions implemented at the supervisory and employee levels using observation tools.

 Basic ergonomic awareness training for employees can help utilize the employee’s knowledge to identify risks and recommend action suggestions.
 This approach usually results in quick action fixes or changes at minimal costs and efforts while improving employee attitude and loyalty.

-Certain ergonomic risks assessment require more detailed analysis to resolve or determine solutions.
+Certain ergonomic risk assessments require more detailed analysis to resolve or determine solutions.
 This analytical technique will usually require a higher level of knowledge such as highly trained employees, engineers or facility supervision to complete the analysis to identify and prioritize ergonomic risks and recommending alternative job improvements.

 For situations involving a high degree of ergonomic risk and possible capital investments to be solved, an in-depth professional analysis may be required to develop solutions.
 These may require advanced operational strategies to determine possible product design changes, production equipment enhancements or modifications or major revisions to production process standards.
 Very few ergonomic risks require this type of in-depth analysis.